 We have long considered Portland's Commission form of Government along with its at-large (city-wide) elections to be undemocratic, unrepresentative, and increasingly ineffective as Portland rapidly grows and changes.
 In early 2019 the City Club of Portland published a report making a strong case that the commission form of government and at large elections were innately inequitable and that it's time to choose a better, more representative and equitable form of government and elections.
 We are excited to work with a broad spectrum of individuals and groups to come up with a form of government and voting that actually works for all Portlanders.

 We are an intergenerational

 for the political process

 frequently asked questions

 How do you choose which issues to work on?

-Every year our members and the community come together for our Spring Thing, where we get inspired, talk about challenges and opportunities facing Portland, and decide together which 2 or 3 issues are the most pressing.
-Once the votes are tallied, we get to work creating a plan of action, and begin meeting weekly.
+In typical years our members and the community come together for our annual Spring Thing event where we get inspired, talk about challenges and opportunities facing Portland, and decide together which issues are the most pressing.
+We lean into solutions that will make a real difference in our region and that people are excited to work on.

 What if I am not passionate about your issues?

 Tell us the issues you are passionate about.
 We are always on the lookout for new opportunities.

 Absolutely, the more the merrier.
 Please contact us if you would like to partner on an issue.